Liquid Soil Termite Treatment Versus Termite Baiting Phoenix Az

 Termites are social insects that feed on wood, causing extensive structural damage to buildings.
 They thrive in Phoenix’s warm climate, making it crucial for homeowners to be vigilant in their termite control efforts.
 Two common termite species found in Phoenix are the subterranean termite and the drywood termite.

-Liquid Soil Termite Treatment
+Liquid Termite Treatment

 Liquid termite treatment, also known as soil treatment, involves applying a liquid termiticide to the soil surrounding a building’s foundation.
 When applied correctly, this creates a chemical barrier that termites must pass through to reach the building.
 Over time, the termites will ingest or pick up the termiticide on their bodies, which is then spread throughout the colony, eventually resulting in their elimination.

-Advantages of Liquid Soil Termite Treatment
+Advantages of Soil Termite Treatment

 - Immediate Action: The application of liquid termite treatment provides a fast-acting solution, quickly impeding termites’ access to the building and stopping the advancement of existing infestations.